elixir-lang/elixir-lang.github.com/_posts/2019-06-24-elixir-v1-9-0-released.markdown

 As mentioned earlier, releases was the last planned feature for Elixir.
 We don't have any major user-facing feature in the works nor planned.
 I know for certain some will consider this fact the most excing part of this announcement!

 Of course, it does not mean that v1.9 is the last Elixir version.
-We will continue releasing shipping new releases every 6 months with enhancements, bug fixes and improvements.
+We will continue shipping new releases every 6 months with enhancements, bug fixes and improvements.
 You can see the [Issues Tracker](http://github.com/elixir-lang/elixir/issues) for more details.

 We also are working on some structural changes.
 One of them is move the `mix xref` pass straight into the compiler, which would allow us to emit undefined function and deprecation warnings in more places.
 We are also considering a move to [Cirrus-CI](https://cirrus-ci.org/), so we can test Elixir on Windows, Unix, and FreeBSD through a single service.